ImahnShekhzadeh/lstm_vision/README.md

 Training a bidirectional LSTM with roughly `3.9`M params for `15` epochs results in,
 ```
-Train data: Got 48974/50000 with accuracy 98.56 %
+Train data: Got 49613/50000 with accuracy 99.23 %
-Test data: Got 9764/10000 with accuracy 98.13 %
+Test data: Got 9881/10000 with accuracy 98.81 %
 ```
-On a machine with an NVIDIA RTX 4090 with an Intel i5-10400, training for `15` epochs takes about `58` s, and in total about `12.56` GB of GPU memory are required.
+On a machine with an NVIDIA RTX 4090 with an Intel i5-10400, training for `30` epochs takes about `58` s, and in total about `12.56` GB of GPU memory are required.

-With the flag `--use_amp`, training for `15` epochs takes about `56` s on the same hardware, i.e. there is not a huge runtime gain, but the memory consumption is only about `6.37` GB.
-The final accuracy on the train and test data remains the same, i.e. the performance remains the same with dynamic casting to `torch.float16` enabled!
+With the flag `--use_amp`, training for `30` epochs takes about `131` s on the same hardware, i.e. there is not a huge runtime gain, but the memory consumption is only about `12.56` GB.
+The final accuracy on the train and test data remains the same, i.e. there is no performance degradation with dynamic casting to `torch.float16` enabled!

 I also tried the flag `--compile_mode` (with all modes "default", "reduce-overhead" & "max-autotune"), and noticed that the runtime slightly _increases_ when using the MNIST dataset.
 This happens, since the warmup phase, cf. [here](https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html), takes a long time, and after the warmup phase, the runtime epoch is comparable to no compilation.
 However, for other CV datasets (e.g. CIFAR100) and other model architectures, this might change!
 Also, please note that `torch.compile(..., full_graph=False)` has to be used, since `TorchDynamo` does not allow `full_graph=True` for RNNs/GRUs/LSTMs.